Social Order Maintenance Act

 Article 40

-Items that are admissible as evidence or shall be confiscated shall be kept properly.
+Items that are admissible as evidence or shall be confiscated shall be appropriately kept.
 If a court decides not to confiscate an item in custody, it shall be returned to its owner, possessor, or custodian.
-In the absence of a owner, possessor, or custodian, it shall be handled in accordance with applicable laws.
+In the absence of an owner, possessor, or custodian, it shall be handled in accordance with applicable laws.

 Article 41